Gujarat SSC Syllabus 2021

 2. The lengths of tangents drawn from an external point to circle are equal.

-1. Division of a line segment in a given ratio (internally)
+A. Division of a line segment in a given ratio (internally)

-2. Tangent to a circle from a point outside it.
+B. Tangent to a circle from a point outside it.

-3. Construction of a triangle similar to a given triangle.
+C. Construction of a triangle similar to a given triangle.

 a.
 Motivate the area of a circle; area of sectors and segments of a circle.

-Mean, median and mode of grouped data (a bimodal situation to be avoided).
+Mean, median, and mode of grouped data (a bimodal situation to be avoided).
 Cumulative frequency graph.

 A classical definition of probability.
 Connection with probability as given in Class IX.
 Simple problems on single events, not using set notation.

-Gujarat Board Syllabus for Class 10 Science
+Gujarat SSC Syllabus for Science

 Unit 1: Chemical Substances - Nature and Behaviour

-Acids, bases and salts : Their definitions in terms of furnishing of H+ and OH— ions, General properties, examples and uses, concept of pH scale (Definition relating to logarithm not required), importance of pH in everyday life; preparation and uses of sodium hydroxide, Bleaching powder, Baking soda, washing soda and Plaster of Paris.
+Acids, bases and salts : Their definitions in terms of furnishing of H+ and OH— ions, General properties, examples, and uses, the concept of pH scale (Definition relating to logarithm not required), importance of pH in everyday life; preparation and uses of sodium hydroxide, Bleaching powder, Baking soda, washing soda and Plaster of Paris.

-Chemical reactions : Chemical Equation, Balanced chemical equation, Implications of a balanced Chemical equation, Types of chemical reactions : combination, decomposition, displacement, double displacement, precipitation, neutralization, oxidation and reduction.
+Chemical reactions: Chemical Equation, Balanced chemical equation, Implications of a balanced Chemical equation, Types of chemical reactions: combination, decomposition, displacement, double displacement, precipitation, neutralization, oxidation, and reduction.

-Metals and non-metals: Properties of Metals and Non-metals, reactivity series, Formation and properties of ionic compounds, Basic Metallurgical processes, corrosion and its prevention.
+Metals and non-metals: Properties of Metals and Non-metals, reactivity series, Formation and properties of ionic compounds, Basic Metallurgical processes, corrosion, and its prevention.

 Carbon Compounds: Covalent bonding in carbon compounds.
-Versatile nature of carbon, Homologous series Nomenclature of carbon compounds containing, Functional groups (halogens, alcohol, ketones, aldehydes, alkanes and alkynes), the difference between saturated hydrocarbons and unsaturated hydrocarbons, Chemical properties of carbon compounds (combustion, oxidation, addition and substitution reaction).
+Versatile nature of carbon, Homologous series Nomenclature of carbon compounds containing, Functional groups (halogens, alcohol, ketones, aldehydes, alkanes, and alkynes), the difference between saturated hydrocarbons and unsaturated hydrocarbons, Chemical properties of carbon compounds (combustion, oxidation, addition and substitution reaction).

 Ethanol and Ethanoic acid (only

-properties and uses), soaps and detergents.
+properties and uses), soaps, and detergents.

-Periodic classification of elements : Need for classification, Modern Periodic table, Gradation in Properties.
+Periodic classification of elements: Need for classification, Modern Periodic table, Gradation in Properties.

 Valency, Atomic number, metallic and non-metallic properties.